wandb/weave/examples/README.md

 ## Examples structure

 The `examples/` folder contains:
-* `apps/`: the most polished demos--best place for a quick overview
+* `apps`: the most polished demos--best place for a quick overview
-* `tutorial/`: more detailed walkthroughs for a growing set of use cases
+* `tutorial`: more detailed walkthroughs for a growing set of use cases
-* `reference/`: syntax and usage for Weave types, ops, and panels
+* `reference`: syntax and usage for Weave types, ops, and panels

-Notebooks outside of these folders area range from focused proofs-of-concept to very experimental works-in-progress.
-We hope these support and inspire your exploration, and
+* `experimental` and other paths:  everything else, ranging from focused proofs-of-concept to very experimental works-in-progress—-we hope these inspire your exploration and welcome PRs for improvement :)

 ## Running examples

 ### Locally with Jupyter notebook

-Run `jupyter notebook` or `jupyter lab` in the root directory `examples`, and then use the Jupyter browser to open and run them.
+Run `jupyter notebook` or `jupyter lab` in the root directory `examples`, and then use the Jupyter browser to find and open.

 ### Google Colab

 Run the same code in a Google Colab, making sure to install Weave from PyPi first with `!pip install weave`.

 Colabs to get started:
 * [Weave Quickstart](https://colab.research.google.com/drive/1TwlhvvoWIHKDtRUu6eW0NMRq0GzGZ9oX)
 * [Weave Board Quickstart: Generative AI Playground](https://colab.research.google.com/drive/1gcR-ucIgjDbDEBFykEpJ3kkBoBQ84Ipr)